FAIR Legislative Update January 22, 2013

 Sanchez, who was eventually arrested on December 6, has since been released from an immigration jail and is facing deportation.
 (Id.)

-opinion last week that recipients of President Obama's backdoor amnesty program called Deferred Action for Childhood Arrivals (DACA) are eligible to receive a North Carolina driver's license.
+The North Carolina Attorney General (AG) issued an opinion last week that recipients of President Obama's backdoor amnesty program called Deferred Action for Childhood Arrivals (DACA) are eligible to receive a North Carolina driver's license.
 In issuing his opinion, the AG reasoned that DACA recipients, although not possessing legal status, "are lawfully present in the United States during the period of deferment" and North Carolina law expressly provides that lawfully present persons are eligible for a driver's license.
 (NCAG Opinion at 3).
 In reaching his conclusion that DACA recipients are "lawfully present," the AG relied on the U.S. Citizenship and Immigration Service's (USCIS) "Frequently Asked Questions" page on its website regarding DACA and an expert report and declaration filed by former Immigration and Naturalization Service General Counsel Bo Cooper in the Arizona litigation regarding SB 1070.
 (See USCIS DACA FAQs, updated Jan.
 18, 2013)

 The North Carolina Division of Motor Vehicles (DMV) initially refused to grant driver’s licenses to DACA recipients who, by definition, are in the United States illegally.
 (News Observer, Jan.
 18, 2013).
 Several DACA recipients snuck through the system, but received a letter this month from acting DMV Commissioner J. Eric Boyette stating that their driving privileges were being revoked.
 (Id.).